-APPENDIX I
+APPENDIX

-FROM: ENGINEERING, 20TH AUG.
-1909, PAGES 256-257 [21] Optical Character Recognition courtesy David McQuillan A PROPOSED ANALYTICAL MACHINE
+FROM: ENGINEERING, August 20, 1909, pp. 256-25721

+Optical Character Recognition Courtesy David McQuillan

+A PROPOSED ANALYTICAL MACHINE

 By name, at any rate, Babbage's famous analytical engine is known to all.
 It was intended to be a machine for the arithmetical solution of all problems in mathematical physics.
 Such solutions are generally, perhaps always, feasible, but in most cases when the computations have to be effected by direct human agency, they are so extremely tedious as to be practically, if not theoretically, impossible.
 Every operation in arithmetic can be reduced to addition, subtraction, multiplication, and division, and, indeed, the two latter operations can be regarded as mere extensions of the two former.
-The analytical engine was a machine by which these four operations could be performed in any desired sequence ; moreover, a number of partial operations could be combined, and the final results automatically tabulated for any required values of the variable.
+The analytical engine was a machine by which these four operations could be performed in any desired sequence; moreover, a number of partial operations could be combined, and the final results automatically tabulated for any required values of the variable.
 As is well known, though many years' labour was spent on the machine, it was never even partially completed, Mr. Babbage's scheme being far too ambitious for a first effort.
 He wished, indeed, to tabulate values to 50 significant figures, thus enormously complicating the mechanism and augmenting the cost of the experiment.
-In a paper read not long ago before the Royal Dublin Society, Mr. Percy E. Ludgate has revived again the idea of constructing such a machine: As proposed by him, the machine differs from that of Babbage in some fundamental details, though, as in its predecessor, Jacquard cards will be used to control the sequence of operations.
+In a paper read not long ago before the Royal Dublin Society, Mr. Percy E. Ludgate has revived again the idea of constructing such a machine.
+As proposed by him, the machine differs from that of Babbage in some fundamental details, though, as in its predecessor, Jacquard cards will be used to control the sequence of operations.
 Thus if, for instance, a number of values of the series were required, the appropriate card would be placed in the machine, which would then, for different values of x, calculate each term of the series, add all the positive terms together, subtract from this sum all the negative, and print the result.
 For a different series a different card would be used.

-$$y = x - \frac{x^2}{2^2} + \frac{x^3}{2^2 \cdot 3^2} - \frac{x^4}{2^2 \cdot 3^2 \cdot 4^2} + \&c.$$ on the starting line, whilst that representing 3 stands $\frac{7}{8}$ in. above this line, and that corresponding to the number two $\frac{1}{8}$ in. above.

-In Babbage's engine it was proposed to effect multiplication by successive additions, and divisions by successive subtractions, just as is now done in the case of the ordinary arithmometer.
+$$y = x - \frac{x^2}{2^2} + \frac{x^3}{2^2 3^2} - \frac{x^4}{2^2 3^2 4^2} + \&c.$$ successive subtractions, just as is now done in the case of the ordinary arithmometer.
 Mr. Ludgate, in his engine, proposes to effect these operations on entirely different principles.
 Multiplication is effected by a series of index numbers analogous to logarithms;